-Submit authorization logs for all inpatient acute, observation status, Skilled Nursing Facility (SNF) cases and Denial Logs at least twice a week to the Authorization Log Unit at email@example.com, by fax at 866-383- 1740 or EDI transmission.
+Submit authorization logs for all inpatient acute, observation status, SNF cases and denial logs at least twice a week to the Authorization Log Unit at email@example.com, by fax at 1-866-383-1740 or EDI transmission.

-We also require specific markets to submit Outpatient Prior Authorization Logs.
-For new submitters, please arrange a log delivery schedule with the Authorization Log Unit prior to the first submission.
+We also require specific markets to submit outpatient prior authorization logs.
+For new submitters, arrange a log delivery schedule with the Authorization Log Unit prior to the first submission.

 Logs must be compliant with state and federal regulations and include all concurrent IP and SNF admissions between the previous and current log submission: